 Energy is an intrinsic part of our daily lives, and it has become so common (or even mundane!) to simply make toast or coffee in the morning that we often forget how valuable energy is.
 The amount of energy we use to maintain our standard of living is easy to take for granted.
-So, for National Cut your Energy Costs Day on January 10, 2017, we are sharing seven ways to reduce your energy costs.
+So, for National Cut your Energy Costs Day, we are sharing seven ways to reduce your energy costs.
 And to help put it in perspective in this age of bio-monitoring and activity trackers, we’ve equated the energy saved in terms of number of steps*, a unit of measure we can all relate to!

 7 Ways to Reduce Your Energy Costs

 - Assuming clothes are washed in hot water and rinsed with warm water, a washing machine will consume about 4.5 kWh per load versus using only 0.3 kWh per load when using cold water to both wash and rinse.
 Assuming one load per day, you could save $230/year, or 28.5M steps (78k steps/day)!